zzzprojects/docs/bulk-operations.net/pages/documentations/logging/use-log-dump.md

 ### Result

-We outputted the `StringBuilder` text which contains all SQL statements executed in the database.
+We output the `StringBuilder` text, which contains all SQL statements executed in the database.